bbauska/UofM-AdvStyling/readme.md

 -   And then, the S5, again, the same thing, just a little bit bigger on the smaller screen.

 I think this is how most people come up with their breakpoints.
-They\'ll look at the screen sizes, find some that are similar or find the lowest possible number for the smallest screens and maybe the biggest possible number for the larger screens and just build around those.
+They&apos;ll look at the screen sizes, find some that are similar or find the lowest possible number for the smallest screens and maybe the biggest possible number for the larger screens and just build around those.

-In most cases, your content\'s going to fill in just fine.
+In most cases, your content&apos;s going to fill in just fine.
 And it would be impossible for you to go in and try to have a different view for each one of these sizes.
 And of course, when we talk about breakpoints, we want to talk about mobile first.